Academic Regulations

 Students may be able to receive credit toward the Columbia College degree, and possibly advanced placement within Columbia programs of study, through college-level work taken before matriculating to Columbia College.

-The College grants credit for up to one semester (a maximum of 16 points) of college-level work completed before matriculation at Columbia College.
-This credit could be awarded for courses taken at other colleges or universities or for advanced-level examinations such as College Board Advanced Placement examinations (AP), Higher Level International Baccalaureate examinations, General Certificate of Education Advanced Level examinations (A-Levels), or other national diploma programs, according to the conditions noted below.
+This credit could be awarded for exams taken during secondary school, such as advanced-level examinations such as College Board Advanced Placement examinations (AP), Higher Level International Baccalaureate examinations (IB), General Certificate of Education Advanced Level examinations (A-Levels), or other national diploma programs.

 In some cases, advanced credit is awarded only when students successfully complete a higher-level course in the same field of study.